 With the exception of the Master of Arts for Teachers (M.A.T.), a thesis or reading knowledge of a foreign language is normally required for a master's degree (see departmental entries for exceptions).
 If a thesis is not required, departments are encouraged to substitute some other type of special project that is creative, exploratory, or experimental in nature.
 In lieu of the traditional thesis, for example, the department might require seminar papers, presentations, publishable reports, artistic performances, or exhibitions.
 The thesis or alternative project should be equivalent to no fewer than 3 nor more than 9 hours of graduate credit; such credit should be granted under an appropriate departmental course or independent study number.
 Departures from traditional thesis requirements prescribed by the individual departments must be approved by both the department and the dean.
 If a thesis is submitted, the student must file the original and one copy (both bound) with the University Graduate School.
 These copies will later be placed in the University Library.
-At least one additional bound copy must be filed with the major departn nent.
-The title page mu st bear the statement: "Submitted to the f aculty of the University Graduate School in partia al fulfillment of the requ irements for the degre e Master of in the Department 1 of,I ndiana University."
-At I east three members o f the faculty shall n ormally participate in the approval of the the sis and must sign an a cceptance page which appears after the title page.
-The statement, "Accepted by the faculty of the University Gradu uate School, Indiana U niversity, in partial fulfillment of the requirements for the degree Mas ster of," should precede the significant gnatures on the ac ceptance page.
-Each copy of the thesis is to b e accompanied by the student's vita sheet in serted at the end.
-I or details regarding the typing and duplication of theses, see Prepara ation of Theses and Di ssertations.
+At least one additional bound copy must be filed with the major department.
+The title page must bear the statement: "Submitted to the faculty of the University Graduate School in partial fulfillment of the requirements for the degree Master of in the Department1 of , Indiana University."
+At least three members of the faculty shall normally participate in the approval of the thesis and must sign an acceptance page which appears after the title page.
+The statement, "Accepted by the faculty of the University Graduate School, Indiana University, in partial fulfillment of the requirements for the degree Master of ," should precede the signatures on the acceptance page.
+Each copy of the thesis is to be accompanied by the student's vita sheet inserted at the end.
+For details regarding the typing and duplication of theses, see Preparation of Theses and Dissertations.